-Electrolytes, such as potassium, calcium, and sodium, are minerals that become electrically charged when dissolved in water.
-These substances are acquired by consuming a variety of foods and beverages.
-Upon ingestion, electrolytes serve multiple crucial functions including regulating heart rhythm and blood pressure, maintaining proper hydration levels, supporting muscle and nerve function, and maintaining healthy bones.
-Electrolytes gradually deplete as they fulfill their roles within the body.
-Various factors contribute to this depletion, including the use of certain medications, episodes of nausea, profuse sweating, or medical conditions affecting the heart, liver, or kidneys.
-Insufficient fluid intake represents a prevalent cause of electrolyte depletion.
+Electrolytes, such as potassium, calcium, and sodium, are minerals that become electrically charged when dissolved in water and are acquired by consuming foods and beverages.
+Electrolytes serve multiple crucial functions including regulating heart rhythm and blood pressure, maintaining proper hydration levels, supporting muscle and nerve function, and maintaining healthy bones.
+Electrolytes deplete as they fulfill their roles in the body.
+Factors contributing to depletion include the use of certain medications, nausea, sweating, and medical conditions affecting the heart, liver, or kidneys.
+Insufficient fluid intake is prevalent cause of electrolyte depletion.
 [1, 2]

 The ramifications of electrolyte depletion are severe and farreaching.
 High blood pressure, also known as hypertension [3], is a symptom of electrolyte depletion that can lead to heart disease over time and is the leading cause of death in the USA.
-[4] According to data from the Center for Disease Control [5-7] and the US Department of Health and Human Services [8], 691,095 deaths were attributed to hypertension as the leading cause in 2021.
+[4] According to data from the Center for Disease Control [5-8] and the US Department of Health and Human Services [9], 685,875 deaths were attributed to hypertension as the leading cause in 2022.
 Shockingly, 48.1% of the U.S. population, equating to approximately 119.9 million individuals, were recorded as having high blood pressure in the same year.
 Out of every four adults who have high blood pressure, only one has that condition under control.
-A comprehensive 12year study [9] estimated that Americans spend a substantial sum, ranging from \$131 to \$198 billion annually, in efforts to mitigate the effects of high blood pressure.
-This condition can also result in arrhythmia, characterized by a rapid or irregular heart rate.
-Additional symptoms of electrolyte depletion include muscle cramps or weakness, confusion, irritability, headaches, and numbness or tingling in the limbs, toes, and fingers.
+A comprehensive 12-year study [10] estimated that Americans spend between \$131 to \$198 billion annually to mitigate the effects of high blood pressure.
+Symptoms of electrolyte depletion include arrhythmia, muscle cramps or weakness, confusion, irritability, headaches, and numbness or tingling in the extremities, toes, and fingers.
 [1, 2]

-Replenishing electrolytes presents a challenge.
-The difficulty is exacerbated by the ambiguity surrounding the electrolyte content of numerous commercial beverages touted for their health benefits and electrolyte replenishment properties.
-The heart of the issue lies in the lack of consistency among these drinks, where the actual electrolyte levels may fluctuate.
+Replenishing electrolytes presents a challenge exacerbated by the ambiguity of the electrolyte content of numerous commercial beverages marketed for their health benefits and electrolyte replenishment properties.
+The issue lies in the lack of consistency among these drinks, where the actual electrolyte levels may fluctuate.
 As a consequence, understanding the electrolyte levels in available commercially available beverage options becomes a tricky task.
 Consumers are left to navigate through manufacturers' claims, often resorting to guesswork to make informed purchasing decisions.
 There is a need for a practical solution that non-expert individuals can utilize to gauge the electrolyte levels of any liquid and compare the best options.
 Such a solution will enable users to make informed choices about beverages.
-A Multimeter [10, 11] can help with the manual calculation of the electrolytic conductance of liquids using voltage and current measurements; however, it is not easily accessible for untrained users since it requires manual calculations and unit conversions, as well as being prone to hardware faults such as blown fuses.
+A Multimeter [11, 12] can help with the manual calculation of the electrolytic conductance of liquids using voltage and current measurements; however, it is not easily accessible for untrained users since it requires manual calculations and unit conversions, as well as being prone to hardware faults such as blown fuses.
 It is not a feasible method of identifying the electrolyte contents of beverages for laypeople.
 This problem motivates our research question: "How can we create a new sensor that facilitates user-friendly measurement and understanding of electrolyte levels among commercial beverages so that individuals can be more informed about their best options?"